StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 {% endtab %}
 {% endtabs %}
-{% tab title="CLI: sts (new)" %}

-Command not currently available in the new `sts` CLI.
-Use the `stac` CLI.
-{% endtab %}
-{% endtabs %}

-### Default and custom role names
+### Custom role names

-The default pre-defined role names \(`stackstate-admin`, `stackstate-platform-admin`, `stackstate-power-user`, `stackstate-guest`\) are always available.
+The default predefined role names \(`stackstate-admin`, `stackstate-platform-admin`, `stackstate-power-user`, `stackstate-guest`\) are always available.
 Additional custom role names can be added that have the same permissions.
 Below is an example of how to do this for both Kubernetes and Linux installations.

 {% tabs %}
 {% tab title="Kubernetes" %}